nd-z/baeML/index/README.md

 ## TODO List (more will be added)
-+ Login/Landing page - in progress
++ Login/Landing page - mostly done
-+ Transition from that to main page
++ Transition from that to main page - mostly done
++ Logout functionality
 + Main page w/ layout as described - in progress
 + sidebar/feed/article components - in progress
 + CSS - in progress
 + API calls

+## BUG FIXES
++ should not be able to go back to landing page after login
++ refreshing the page breaks FB login